Vorarlberg: Demographics

 The population of Vorarlberg is 397,094 (as of 1 January 2020).
 The majority (86%) of residents are of Austrian-Germanic stock with a cultural connection with Switzerland and Liechtenstein to the west and Germany to the north.
 A sizable proportion of the population's ancestors came from the Swiss canton of Valais in migrations of "Walsers", including the Swiss French in the 19th century by invitation during the days of the Austro-Hungarian Empire.
 There has been a sizable minority of Turkish descent since the 1960s.

 With around 150 inhabitants per square kilometer, Vorarlberg is the second most densely populated province in Austria after Vienna.
 With the conurbation between Feldkirch and Hörbranz, it has one of the most densely populated areas in Europe.
 Due to the early industrialization in comparison to other Austrian states, Vorarlberg developed into a classic immigration state as early as the 19th century.
 The state, which is small in terms of area, has the highest proportion of immigrants next to Vienna.
 In 2015, this was around 16% of the total population.
 Residents of German origin make up the largest migrant group, closely followed by immigrants from Turkey.
 People from countries of the former Yugoslavia are by far the third-largest immigrant group in Vorarlberg.

-According to 2021 figures of Statistics Austria, 60.7% of the population are Roman Catholic, and 7.6% are followers of other Christian denominations (3.8% Orthodox Christians, 2.5% Protestants, 1.3% other Christians).
+According to 2021 figures of Statistics Austria, 60.7% of the population are Catholic, and 7.6% are followers of other Christian denominations (3.8% Orthodox Christians, 2.5% Protestants, 1.3% other Christians).
 The second-largest religion, with a share of 13% is Islam.
 0.6% of Vorarlberg's inhabitants profess another religion, while 18.9% profess no affiliation with any religion or denomination.